gitoleg/bap-toolkit/tests/README.md

 # Intro

-We base our tests on the incidents comparison, and check new obtained incidents against the expected ones.
+Tests are based on the incidents comparison: a new obtained set of incidents is compared with an expected one.
 There are the next three possible outcomes of the comparison:
 - false positive is a presence of an incident when there is no confirmed bug in the code.
 - false negative is an absence of an incident when there is a confirmed bug in the code.